kubeshop/botkube-docs/content/configuration/general.md

     disableColors: false
 ```

-The default configuration for Helm chart can be found in [values.yaml](https://github.com/kubeshop/botkube/blob/main/helm/botkube/values.yaml).
+The default configuration for Helm chart can be found in the [values.yaml](https://github.com/kubeshop/botkube/blob/main/helm/botkube/values.yaml) file.